Wildsong/docker-experience-builder/README.md

 "personal" account you get at arcgis.com is pretty much useless because it does not allow the full range of features you need for creating content.

 # Set up

-## Download and unzip.
+## Download.

-This project will not download licensed code from Esri.
+This project will not download the zip from Esri.
 Use your ESRI account to do the download first.

-Find the ZIP file at the ESRI site [Web App Builder](https://developers.arcgis.com/web-appbuilder/) Sign in and then look in the API/SDK link until you find Experience Builder and download it.
+Find the ZIP file at the ESRI site [Experience Builder](https://developers.arcgis.com/experience-builder/) Sign in and then look in the API/SDK link until you find Experience Builder and download it.
-Unzip the file here in this folder.

-When done you should have a folder "ArcGISExperienceBuilder".
+When done you should have a file "arcgis-experience-builder-1.1.zip".
 If they have changed the name again, update it in docker-compose.yml.

 ## Networking note